JafarAkhondali/openpixi-openpixi_javascript-securityfix-297416/README.md

 This is done by storing these values as the red, green and blue values of a pixel.
 A velocity vector of (0,1,0) would result in a bright red pixel color.
 Each pixel is assigned one particle.
-These textures are rendered to a full screen quad in an off-screen scene, from where they can be read by a fragment shader, which in turn updates the values.
+These textures are rendered to a full screen quad in an off-screen scene, from where they can be read by A fragment shader, which in turn updates the values.
 Since the shader cannot write to the same texture it reads from, the values are then updated and the texture is written to another texture.
 This process is often referred to as ping-pong-rendering.
 This way the GPU's computing powers can be used to our advantage.

+There are textures for particle position, velocity and acceleration.
+For the grid there are textures for the electric and magnetic field as well as the total current density.
+These are found inside TexProcessor.js and created inside TexGenerator.js

-The particle system is modelled as a geometry where each vertex represents a particle.
+The particle system is modeled as a geometry where each vertex represents a particle.
 A vertex shader then in turn reads the particle's position from the respective texture and updates the vertex position.
 The lookup is done through the particle's unique initial position along the X and Y axis.